Bram-Hub/Willow/userguide.md

 ## What is Willow and what are truth trees?
 Willow is a web-based application for creating and validating truth trees.
-Truth trees build uppon the [short truth table method](https://homepages.hass.rpi.edu/heuveb/Teaching/Logic/CompLogic/Web/Presentations/TF-ShortTruthTable.pdf).
+Truth trees build upon the [short truth table method](https://homepages.hass.rpi.edu/heuveb/Teaching/Logic/CompLogic/Web/Presentations/TF-ShortTruthTable.pdf).
 They work in the same way except when there are no forced truth assignments, the tree branches into two sub-trees.
 [You may read more about truth trees here.](https://homepages.hass.rpi.edu/heuveb/Teaching/Logic/CompLogic/Web/Presentations/TF-Trees.pdf)

 ## Opening Willow
 ### Creating a new tree: